i-mizmy/i-mizmy/README.md

 # Welcome!

-I am a very experienced C and Intel architectures assembly developer for GNU/Linux and have a long history of low-level programming.
+I am a very experienced C and intel architectures assembly developer for GNU/Linux and have a long history of low-level programming.